 Time has not been kind to the provost, however.
 There he spent his last years rocking in his chair, “gazing” out at the lake where his schoolhouse used to be; up at the moon which remained tranquil.
 And when we arrive, he is unable to do more than groan while pointing us to jump in.
 Willem is still lucid, but certain motor functions of his are not.
 Having been behind a locked door for years without food or drink, he is obviously no longer human.
 But since the old man has been resisting metamorphosis through sheer force of will, the phantasms might only be transforming his insides.
 If not, the very act of holding back change may be itself denying his body entropy.
 And in either case, the stagnation of the body logically would extend to the brain.
 Indeed, if we have acquired his Eye rune in a previous playthrough, killing him instead provides Madman’s Knowledge.
 Long-term, Willem has been turning himself into a vegetable, the precise opposite of his idea for human evolution.

 In that case, it is no surprise that the provost aids us in finding and ultimately killing Rom.
 All his dreams have vanished; his ideals, proven folly.
 He could never stop the pursuit of evolution, and the situation has gone far past salvaging at this point.
 The gatekeeper’s corpse is surrounded by the beast-warding incense pots provided by the Healing Church, suggesting that it was responsible for keeping him safe and fed.
 But even after the supplies stopped coming, the madman continued to sit and wait, dedicated to performing his duty even as his body starved and inevitably began to rot.
-Dores has also died in the forest, his mask or robes on one of two corpses practically next to each other — most likely, the locals killed the mad gravekeeper and divided the spoils before facing their own end in those wilds.
+Dores has also died in the forest, his mask and robes each on a corpse practically next to one another — most likely, the locals killed the mad gravekeeper and divided the spoils before facing their own end in those wilds.
 With both his manservants gone, there is now truly no one left.

 How many more years must this limbo drag on?
 How many more innocents will suffer in the meantime?
 Who stands to benefit from this now?
 Why bother trying to hold back the inevitable collapse?
 Willem has had plenty of time to ruminate on such questions.
 But he cannot stop Rom in his current state, so he relies on someone, anyone, who might be able to end this farce.
 If we have good intentions, then Rom’s death won’t be for nothing.
 If we have bad intentions, then maybe the resulting chaos will let this land have a clean slate.
 Either way, one thing is for sure: Willem’s dabbling in forces he didn’t understand has been a net negative on mankind.
 His greatest contribution to his race now would be removing that stain on the way out.